Viernes Santo (Good Friday of the Holy Easter week) of Puerto de la Cruz is one of a kind. It's almost a magic, colorful show.

 Notice some casual choreography while a scene develops.
 Marchers of different age seem to form a circle and a man in a violet gown moves about theatrically.

-Supper.
+Supper with his disciples.
 Her uncovered, unusual hair came as a surprise to the Tenerife Holiday

 home insider who is the author of this article.